waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **(FAILURE LOG): Tactical Rigidity in Battle:** I persisted with PARCH's DIG attack against a Dugtrio despite multiple accuracy drops from Sand-Attack, resulting in a prolonged and inefficient battle.
 I also failed to use my `battle_switch_advisor_agent`, which was designed for this exact scenario. **Lesson:** When a strategy is clearly failing due to stat changes, I must adapt quickly by switching Pokémon or using a different approach.
 I must also remember to utilize the custom agents I've built.

 - **(RISK ASSESSMENT):** Lt.
 Surge's Raichu might know an Electric-type move in addition to Body Slam and Surf.
 I should not assume its moveset is fully known and prepare accordingly.

+# 5. Core Battle Mechanics (Learned Lessons)
+- **EXP Gain:** A Pokémon only gains EXP if it is on the field when the opponent faints.
+Switching out a Pokémon before the final turn means it gets no EXP.
+The 'REST and switch' grinding strategy is invalid.
+- **Two-Turn Moves (Dig, Fly, etc.):** Pokémon are invulnerable during the first turn of these moves (e.g., while underground or in the air).
+Attacking them during this phase will always result in a miss.
+The correct strategy is to wait for them to reappear or use a non-attacking move.
+- **Agent Usage:** I must remember to use my custom agents, especially `battle_switch_advisor_agent`, in difficult or critical battle situations.